MileHacker Logo

 Required Documentation

 Your passport must be valid for at least six months beyond your planned U.S. Stay.
 Carry a printed copy of your ESTA approval (electronically linked to your passport) or your visa.
-Proof of onward or return travel may be necessary to demonstrate your intent to leave the U.S. Showing sufficient funds for your stay is also customary.
+Evidence of onward or return travel may be necessary to demonstrate your intent to leave the U.S. Showing sufficient funds for your the stay is also customary.

 Park Entry and Permits